 Jill DeLancey joined the Hanawalt Staff in 2017 as the Reading Interventionist after being home with her two children for five years.
 Prior to that, she was a classroom teacher for 17 years in San Antonio, Iowa City and Johnston.
 She earned her undergraduate degree from the University of Northern Iowa, a Master’s Degree and Reading Endorsement from Viterbo University, and a Talented and Gifted Endorsement from Morningside College.
 Throughout her teaching career, she has taught 1st, 2nd and 3rd grades and loves teaching reading.
-In her free time, she loves traveling, biking, running with her dog, reading and spending time outside with her husband and two children, who both currently attend Hanawalt.
+In her free time, she loves traveling, biking, running with her dog, reading and spending time outside with her husband and two children.

 Kerry Esch has been at Hanawalt since 1995.
-She first started as a teacher associate then taught 2nd, 4th and 5th grade.
-She has taught 3rd grade for several years and is really excited to be making the move back this year.
+She first started as a teacher associate then taught several different grades including 2nd, 4th and 5th grade.
 She grew up in Des Moines and went St. Augustin’s, Hubbell and Merrill Junior High and graduated from Roosevelt High School.
 Her six siblings all graduated from Dowling Catholic High School.
 She attained her teaching degree from Iowa State and received her Master’s Degree in Elementary Education from Viterbo University, Lacrosse WI.
-She is married and has a daughter, Alaina who attends Hanawalt and a stepdaughter, Alex who lives in Indianola.
+She is married and has a daughter, Alaina and a stepdaughter, Alex who lives in Indianola.
 She lives with her family and their dogs, Maizy and Murphy.
-She loves to laugh, read, and be around people
+She loves to laugh, read, and be around people.

 Shelley is excited to be moving to 4th grade for the 2018/19 school year.
 She has taught 3rd and 5th grade previously at Hanawalt.
 She grew up in West Des Moines and lives in Polk City with her 16 yr old son after moving from Ankeny.
 She obtained her Business Degree from William Penn and later received her Elementary Education Degree from UNI with an endorsement in reading.
 In her free time she enjoys being outside, reading a good book or spending time with her son.